- Sophie &Friends

 #6.
 The Chalene Show - Self help guru Chalene Johnson is just so upbeat and engaging.
 Chalene covers topics from exercise, to raising kids, to social media, to expanding your business.
 She’s positive, she’s bubbly, she’s charming, she totally speaks to me.
 In her words, “the bomb.com”.

 I feel like a kid who entered Disneyland for the first time.
 I’m overwhelmed by how much exciting content there is out there.
-I can now understand why I see so many people walking around with earbuds dangling from their ears.
+I can now understand why I see so many people walking around with these earbuds dangling from their ears.
 I have to admit, I do worry that I’m going to slip down the rabbit hole of self alienation.
 I realized this when I was supposed to be walking to the warehouse and hadn’t taken a step because I was so engrossed in my podcast.
 I am going to make sure that I don’t overdo it, and limit it to specific times, like when I’m exercising or driving to an event.

 Like reading a good book, it gives me something to look forward to.